-You can create a real-time link between a sheet in Orca Scan and a Google Sheet from the web application.
-Scanned barcodes and data entered from the mobile app will then be pushed automatically into your Google Sheets.
+You can create a real-time link between an Orca Scan sheet and a Google Sheet from the web application.
+Scanned barcodes and data entered from the mobile app will be pushed automatically into your Google Sheets.

-If you’ve not done so already, log in to your online Orca Scan account and create a Cloud Sheet.
-Once you’ve done that, use the following 3 steps to connect your sheet.
+If you’ve not done so already, log in to your online Orca Scan account and create a sheet.
+Once you’ve done that, use the following steps to connect your sheet.

 - Get the export link from your Orca sheet